learn-co-curriculum/phase-0-css-rainbow-lab/README.md

 correctly, the `title` for the tab, and any other possible important information.

-Now if you refresh the `index.html` page in your browser you should see an ugly black rainbow.
+Now if you refresh the `index.html` page in your browser you should see a perfectly [Goth][goth] solid-black rainbow.

 We got the basic outline because in the `main.css` all the `div` elements were selected and styled, but the colors are wrong because the default